1840 Census Age Calculator

 Learned professions and engineering

-The term “learned professions” generally referred to occupations requiring formal education or specialized training—such as doctors, lawyers, clergy, and teachers.
-For genealogists, this can offer rare insight into an ancestor’s role in society and level of education.
+“Learned professions” generally referred to occupations requiring formal education—doctors, lawyers, clergy, teachers.
+These details can offer rare insight into an ancestor’s social role, training, and economic position.

 Health, Education, and Literacy